cookiecutter/cookiecutter/docs/advanced/suppressing_prompts.rst

 In this case it will be using the default defined in `cookiecutter.json` or `.cookiecutterrc`.

 .. note::
-   values from `cookiecutter.json` will be overriden by values from  `.cookiecutterrc`
+   values from `cookiecutter.json` will be overridden by values from  `.cookiecutterrc`

 Advanced Example: Defaults + Extra Context
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~